 For children in grades 3-6.
 We sing, enjoy high-energy games, look in the Bible, enjoy a winter late-night retreat and a spring musical event.
 We sing in Sunday and holiday church services.
-New children are always welcome.
-Beginning Aug.
-31, we meet on Wednesdays, during the school year at Lytham Road, from 4:00-5:30 pm (optional game time from 3:30-4:00 pm).
+Meets on Wednesdays during the school year, Aug.
+30, 2023 - May 1, 2024, at the Mill Run Campus, from 4:00-5:30 pm.
 Cost is $30 per family.
-Registration coming soon.
+New children are always welcome!
+Register here.

 Middle School (MSM) Mission Experiences

 Throughout the year, we have multiple service opportunities.
 We go on a local mission trip serving throughout Columbus in the summer.
 We also do a two-day poverty-focused mission experience called the Micro Mission in the spring, as well as other one-off service experiences throughout the school year.
 Contact Kelsey Bacon